 Who Should Buy the Reebok Legacy Lifter 2?

-This weightlifting shoe is going to be best for weightlifting athletes and lifters that want a pair of lifters to feel really anchored to the ground.
-They have a slightly heavier construction and a 22mm (.86 in) heel, which is great for any lifter that wants more heel elevation to support their performance and lifting mechanics.
+This weightlifting shoe is going to be best for weightlifting athletes and lifters who want a pair of lifters to feel anchored to the ground.
+They have a slightly heavier construction and a 22mm (.86 in) heel, which is great for any lifter who wants more heel elevation to support their performance and lifting mechanics.

 Reebok Legacy Lifter 2 Pros